wxWidgets/wxWidgets/docs/contributing/how-to-release.md

 or minor release, these changes will have to be performed manually at this point.

+Also review the version information in `build/bakefiles/version.bkl`: if any new APIs have been added in this release, the "current" and "age" fields must be incremented and "revision" reset to 0.

 Note that the best order depends on the release being prepared: for a development release, `docs/publicity/announce.txt` contains the list of the major changes since the last stable release and should be updated first, as